 I moved to the San Francisco Bay Area just after college, which felt like coming home.
 The natural surroundings have been a strong influence on my life and my art.
-I pursued an art career for about a decade but then decided I did not want to sell my art, as it was too personal.
-It was not until 2012 that I completely changed my mind on this.
+I initially pursued an art career for about a decade but then decided I did not want to sell my art, as it was too personal.
+It was not a few years ago that I completely changed my mind on this.
 I was possessed by a strong desire to get my art out into the world.
-Since then I have had numerous shows and participated in East Bay Open Studios.
+Since then I have had numerous shows.
 I would like my art to bring beauty and inspiration to as many people as possible.